Step by Step on How to Get Google Reviews (Easy as Pie)

 We’ll go step by step on how to get Google reviews in this guide.
 In no time you’ll be getting lots of positive Google reviews and avoiding the negative ones.

 By now you know that positive reviews are imperative to growing your business and Google is the top review site on the web.
 Driving happy customers to your Google review page will help the SEO of your website and increase your sales.

-This article goes step by step on how to get Google reviews for your company by using either the Rising Star Reviews web app or the do-it-yourself (DIY) approach.
+This article goes step by step on how to get Google reviews for your company by using either the Rising Star Reviews Google review management tool or the do-it-yourself (DIY) approach.
 We’ll give you detailed instructions along with screenshots that will make this process easy so that you can start getting those reviews today!

 Here’s how we’ll go step by step on how to get Google reviews in this article:

 - How to get Google reviews the fastest, easiest, most effective way using the Rising Star Reviews app

 - Step #2) Customize as you like

 - Step #3) Send requests!